zcfrank1st/rocksql/README.md

 Rocksql
 ========

-A sql wrapper project for rocksdb
+A simple sql wrapper project for rocksdb

 TODO